Jump to navigation Jump to search

 - Doing as many of each Camp's prerequisite quests as possible before joining one is a valuable source of early experience.

-- There's one major caveat to choosing a Camp: Members of the Sect Camp cannot learn 5th or 6th Circle spells, so fully dedicated spellcasters should pick one of the other two.
+- There's one major caveat to choosing a Camp: Members of the Sect Camp cannot learn 5th or 6th Circle spells which is not critical for most characters but fully dedicated spellcasters should pick one of the other two.

 - Exploration gets faster as the game progresses as you'll find speed boosting potions and gain the ability to teleport to key locations.